WasmEdge/docs/docs/getting-started/use_docker.md

 ---
-sidebar_position: 3
+sidebar_position: 5
 ---

-# 1.3 Using WasmEdge in Docker
+# Use WasmEdge Docker images

+The Docker images in this chapter are mostly used for development purposes.
+If you want to containerize Wasm apps, [check out this](quick_start_docker.md).

-## WasmEdge DockerSlim
+## Slim Docker images for running WasmEdge

 The `wasmedge/slim:{version}` Docker images provide a slim WasmEdge images built with [DockerSlim](https://dockersl.im) every releases.